5353Vinamra/Vinamra-Singh-Repository/README.md

 1.Clone the web URL in vsdstdcelldesign and copy the file to vsdstdcelldesign directory
 2. Open the inverter in magic and explore
+3. Make a spice file of the inverter
+4. Edit the spice file
+5. Run spice file for ngspice simulations

 ```bash